Mali Islamists flee to Sudan's Darfur region

 The fighters, distinguished by their look and language, had arrived with armed Land Cruisers in Kutum and Adumur in North Darfur, the station said.

-France has deployed nearly 4,000 ground troops as well as warplanes and armored vehicles in Operation Serval which has broken the Islamist militants' 10-month grip on northern towns.
+France has deployed nearly 4,000 ground troops as well as warplanes and armoured vehicles in Operation Serval which has broken the Islamist militants' 10-month grip on northern towns.

 It is now due to hand over to a U.N.-backed African force.